 Data Flow

-Source systems → read-only connectors → processing layer (LLM + workflow engine) → outputs (automated actions, dashboards, reports).
+Source systems → read-only connectors → processing layer (workflow engine + LLM calls) → outputs (automated actions, dashboards, reports).
+LLM calls use Anthropic Claude by default via API.
+Portfolio companies that require full data residency can opt into AWS Bedrock, Azure OpenAI, or self-hosted open-weight models, configured during discovery.
 Writes back to source systems are gated behind a security review per process and only enabled after the portfolio company's IT and security teams have signed off.

 Integration Touchpoints